LocalHeroesUK/api-guide/README.md

 $ ssh-keygen -f jwt.key.pub -e -m pem
 ```

 If this doesn't work on your machine you might like to try using [Docker](./docker-keygen.md).
+Keys should have same format as in [examples/keys](./examples/keys)

 ####  JWT Structure